 Denver Crimes Against Victim & Witness Defense Attorneys

-Crimes against victims and witnesses are a serious criminal charge.
+Crimes against victims and witnesses are serious criminal charges.
 If you are being charged with a crime against a victim or witness, you should consult with a Denver criminal defense attorney immediately.

 Tampering with a Witness or Victim (C.R.S.
 18-8-707)